 Rabbi D’ror Chankin-Gould has proudly served Anshe Emet Synagogue in Chicago, Illinois since 2015.
-Rabbi Chankin-Gould partners with JCFS (including the Safer Synagogues Initiative) ,the AES Caring Committees, and the AES Inclusion Committee to ensure that all members of our community (and beyond) are supported in their time of need.
-As the Grodzin Director of Education Innovation, Rabbi Chankin-Gould works with the youth director, youth tefillah educator, and religious school director to envision and implement education and engagement for youth and families.
+Rabbi Chankin-Gould partners with JCFS (including the Safer Synagogues Initiative and hosting a monthly bereavement support group), the AES Caring Committees, and the AES Inclusion Committee for disability justice.
+As the Interim Grodzin Director of Education Innovation, Rabbi Chankin-Gould advises and guides the director of K-7th education, the youth director, and the director of family life and learning to envision and implement education and engagement for youth and families.
+Rabbi Chankin-Gould led the effort for Anshe Emet to write its own cutting edge religious school curriculum, “The Berverly Goldstick Curriculum for 21st Century Jewish Education.”
+Rabbi Chankin-Gould specializes in supporting B’nai Mitzvah students with learning disabilities and behavioral challenges by providing a stengths-based approach through accomadations and modifications.
 Rabbi Chankin-Gould is always honored to meet with any individuals or families in order to hear their stories, encourage/guide them in their Jewish journeys, and support them in times of joy and sorrow.

-Rabbi Chankin-Gould serves on the executive council and the administrative committee of the Rabbinical Assembly and as a co-chair of the RA’s Gender and Power Committee, he has served as president of the Chicago Rabbinical Assembly since 2018.
+Rabbi Chankin-Gould serves on the Executive Council and the Administrative Committee of the Rabbinical Assembly and as a co-chair of the RA’s Gender and Power Committee.
+He previously served as president of the Chicago Rabbinical Assembly.

 Contact Rabbi Chankin-Gould at firstname.lastname@example.org • 773-868-5145.